Keyword Research for Lawyers - Complete Guide for 2026 How to Choose the Right Digital Marketing Keywords for Your Law Firm

 What are keywords?

-When you’re trying to get your law firm found easily by prospective clients on search engines like Google and Bing, keywords are the specific words, terms, or phrases that the search engines use to match your web pages to their search users.
+When you’re trying to get your law firm found easily by prospective clients on search engines like Google and Bing, as well as the newer AI-driven generative engines like ChatGPT and Perplexity, keywords are the specific words, terms, or phrases that the engines use to match your web pages to their search users.

 This matching is done to produce results for the organic search engine results pages (SERPs).
-Inclusion in the SERPs is typically the result of an effective search engine optimization (SEO) strategy.
+Inclusion in the SERPs is typically the result of an effective search engine optimization (SEO) or generative engine optimization (GEO) strategy.
+For all intents and purposes both flavors of these engines are functioning as search engines in this context and we will stick with the terms search engine and search engine optimization.

 A similar matching is also performed for paid digital advertisement placements, AKA search engine marketing (SEM), campaigns on those search engines.